Tunnelsats/tunnelsats/FAQ.md

 }

 ```
 Replace the ip_of_tunnelsats_vpn with the ip of the related tunnelsats vpn server and flush this file with `sudo nft -f exclude.rules`.
-Now you should be able to run Mullvad and Tunnelsats in parallel
+Now you should be able to run mullvad and TunnelSats in parallel.

 <br/>